Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Experimental Setup

 \section{Experimental Setup}

 We evaluate the performance of our implementation on the Stampede2 supercomputer.
 Each node has an Intel Xeon Phi 7250 CPU (``Knights Landing") with 68 cores, 96GB of DDR4 RAM, and 16GB of high-speed on-chip MCDRAM memory (which operates as 16GB direct-mapped L3).
 In our experiments, we use 16 MPI processes each with 4 OMP threads per node.
-We use Cyclops Tensor Framework (CTF) for our implementation.
+We use Cyclops Tensor Framework (CTF, on raghavendrak fork v1.5.6) for our implementation.
+CTF supports a variety of generalized vector/matrix/tensor operations.
 We mainly rely on the data distribution and algebraic primitives supported by CTF.
-CTF supports a variety of generalized vector/matrix/tensor operations.
 We optimize vector distribution/transpose operations, and use them to implement the multilinear kernel.
-The implementation is generic, and can be used in the implementation of other algorithms that use multilinear primitives.
+The implementation is generic, and can be used in the development of other algorithms that use multilinear primitives.
+Our code is available at https://github.com/raghavendrak/algebraic\_MSF.